 From a functional perspective, the center is divided into two parts, one above and one below ground, separated by the covered plaza.

-The two floors located underground accommodate a 311-seat auditorium-theater, multifunctional rooms, service spaces, and a parking; while the levels above ground house the entrance lobby, exhibition galleries, administration offices, a bookshop, and a panoramic restaurant.
+The two floors located underground accommodate a 311-seat auditorium-theater, multifunctional rooms, service spaces, and a car park; while the levels above ground house the entrance lobby, exhibition galleries, administration offices, a bookshop, and a panoramic restaurant.

 The entrance lobby, photo by Mertxe Iturrioz